jefri1027/ML_Predict-Crime/README.md

 2. Month

-* The Month the crime occurred
+* The month the crime occurred

 3. Day